 Light snow began falling early in the morning on November 12.
-While the snow was generally light moderate at times - 1 to 3 inches of snow fell across the area which caused area roads to become icy, and numerous vehicle accidents ensued.
-Up to 10 injuries had been reported, and 2 fatalities occurred as a result of the icy roads.x One such accident that resulted in a fatality occurred along I-49 (Mile Marker 160.2) in Cass County near the town of Archie around 10:00 am, when a vehicle slid off the road, struck a guardrail, and came back onto the road, where it was subsequently hit by a 18 wheeler.
-The driver of the vehicle died on the scene and the passenger was transported to a local hospital with minor injuries.xi
+While the snow was generally light - moderate at times - 1 to 3 inches of snow fell across the area which caused area roads to become icy, and numerous vehicle accidents ensued.
+Up to 10 injuries had been reported, and 2 fatalities occurred as a result of the icy roads.
+One such accident that resulted in a fatality occurred along I-49 (Mile Marker 160.2) in Cass County near the town of Archie around 10:00 am, when a vehicle slid off the road, struck a guardrail, and came back onto the road, where it was subsequently hit by a 18 wheeler.
+The driver of the vehicle died on the scene and the passenger was transported to a local hospital with minor injuries.
+On the road is a local hospital with minor injuries.